coreui/coreui-pro/docs/content/forms/multi-select.md

 </select>
 {{< /example >}}

-We use the following JavaScript to show an alert when the selection limit is reached:
+We use the following JavaScript to show a toast when the selection limit is reached.
+The toast container is created on demand and appended to `<body>`, so it floats above the page instead of being constrained by the example:

 {{< js-docs id="multiSelectSelectionLimitSnippet" name="multi-select-selection-limit" file="docs/assets/js/snippets/multi-select-selection-limit.js" >}}